 After cutting their teeth on the New York City bar and restaurant scene, childhood friends Josiah Early and Ezekiel Miller relocated to the western Catskills to strike out on their own.
 Together they formed The Horse’s Mouth, an events and consulting company specializing in craft cocktails.
-And this past summer, the pair opened the doors to their latest undertaking: The Cochecton Fire Station.
+And in summer 2018, the pair opened the doors to their latest undertaking: The Cochecton Fire Station.

 “For over a decade, we discussed opening a place of our own, and when the fire house came up for sale, we knew it would be perfect,” Early says.
 Miller adds, “When it was still functioning as an actual fire station, it was the town’s gathering place for birthday parties and other celebrations.
 It seemed clear the community missed those traditions and needed them back.”